VeronicaGlez/Disocactus_transcriptome/README.md

 **1.** *De novo* assembly and annotation of transcriptomes from two *Disocactus* species.

-**2.** Determined and compare the genetic expression patterns in flower tissue and pericarpel tissue in every developmental stage.
+**2.** Determine and compare the genetic expression patterns in flower tissue and pericarpel tissue in every development stage.

 **3.** Selection of genes involved in flower development for comparative transcriptomic analysis.